-In all four countries there is a trend towards the introduction of DRG-like systems.
-Japan seems to be most advanced in introducing this method, while the Netherlands plans the most comprehensive DRG-system including inpatient and outpatient care.
+In all four countries a trend towards the introduction of DRG-like systems can be recognised although the Netherlands obviously plan the most comprehensive DRG-system including inpatient and outpatient care.

-Japan charges the highest co-payment rate of all four countries for hospital care, with a 30 per cent share for citizens below age 70 and a 20 per cent share for those above age 70.
-Low-income citizens above age 70 are charged a 10 per cent co-payment.
-For those below age 70 as well as for those above age 70, different co-payment ceilings have been defined according to income.
+Japan charges the highest co-payment rate of all four countries for user charges for hospital care, with a share of 20 per cent citizens under the age of 3, 30 per cent for citizens 3 to 69, and a share of 10 per cent for those 70 and above while citizens age 70 and above with incomes exceeding a certain level have to pay 20 per cent co-payments.
+The co-payment ceiling for persons under age 70, as well as co-payment rate and co-payment ceiling for persons age 70 and above, are set at higher amounts than for the general income brackets for persons with incomes above a certain level.
+These co-payments and ceilings refer to also all other health benefits granted by social health insurance in Japan.
 Once the ceilings are reached, benefits are granted without co-payments.
-France follows a different strategy, with co-payments of 20 per cent for the first 31 days of hospital care (with a ceiling of €200) and an additional €10.67 per day for accommodations.
-Germans have to pay the lowest user charges for hospital care, with a fee of €10 per day, but limited to a maximum of 28 days per year.
+France follows a different strategy, with co-payments of 20 per cent for the first 31 days of hospital care (with a ceiling of \in 200) and an additional \in 10.67 per day for accommodations.
+Germans have to pay the lowest user charges for hospital care, with a fee of \in 10 per day, but limited to a maximum of 28 days per year.
 Co-payment ceilings in Germany are set at 2 per cent of yearly income and at 1 per cent of yearly income for citizens with chronic diseases.
 For the calculation of co-payment ceilings, all kinds of co-payments (not only for hospital care) are considered.
 The Netherlands is the only country with no co-payments of any type for hospital care.